jochy/difs-quad/README.md

 Run the following command: `FLASK_ENV=development flask run`

 The dev server will be listenning on the port 5000.
 So, open a web browser and go to the following url: `http://localhost:5000/`

+# Run selenium tests
+Must have Chrome install with the latest version.

+Must have a running server on localhost:5000

+Run the following command: `behave tests/features`